 Charlie Munger died on November 28th, 2023 at the age of 99.
-He was Warren Buffett’s business partner and vice-chairman of Berkshire Hathaway, one of the world’s most well-regarded corporations.
+He was Warren Buffett’s business partner and vice-chairman of Berkshire Hathaway (BRK.B), one of the world’s most well-regarded companies.

 Due to the leadership of Munger and Buffett, Berkshire’s historical investing track record is second-to-none.
 There is plenty for investors to learn from studying Berkshire’s stock holdings.
 You can download Berkshire Hathaway’s stock portfolio below.

 Warren Buffett tends to get most of the attention when it comes to the discussion of Berkshire’s remarkable performance over the past several decades.
 But Munger has undoubtedly played a vital role in Berkshire’s growth.

 Munger actually managed his own investment partnership before teaming up with Buffett at Berkshire Hathaway.
 Munger’s own partnership averaged returns of 19.8% a year from 1962 to 1975 versus just 5% a year for the Dow Jones Industrial Average over the same period.